pyeventsourcing/esdbclient/README.md

 assert events[2].data == event3.data
 ```

-Read all the recorded events backwards from the end.
+The example below shows how to read all recorded events in reverse order.

 ```python
 events = list(client.read_all_events(backwards=True))